don7panic/xtrade/docs/user_guide.md

 When using the Terminal User Interface (`xtrade ui`), the following keyboard shortcuts are available:

+**Implementation Status**: Basic CLI output is implemented.
+Full TUI interface with keyboard shortcuts is planned for future development.
+Currently, the `ui` command provides simple CLI output with real-time data display.

 ### Navigation

 - `Tab` / `Shift+Tab`: Switch between symbol tabs